Bryan Reynolds Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.06 team ERA ranks 12th among all MLB pitching staffs.
+- The Phillies have a 4.03 team ERA that ranks 12th across all MLB pitching staffs.

-- Phillies pitchers combine to allow the seventh-fewest home runs in baseball (112 total, 1.1 per game).
+- Phillies pitchers combine to surrender 112 home runs (1.1 per game), the seventh-fewest in baseball.

-- In his most recent appearance on Saturday, the right-hander went seven innings against the Cleveland Guardians, giving up one earned run while surrendering five hits.
+- His most recent appearance came on Sunday against the Cleveland Guardians, when the right-hander went seven innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.